intothedarkness/GPS-Simulator/README.md

 - Start spoofing

-  1. Connect the iOS device to your computer. (ensure your device is privisoned correctly)
+  1. Connect the iOS device to your computer.
+(Ensure your device is privisoned correctly)
-  2. Install Traditional win32 version iTunes Itunes (Note the version from Windows Store)
+  2. Install Traditional win32 version iTunes.
+(NOT the version from Windows Store)
   3. Double click on the map to your desired location.

 - Auto walking